partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 Party members are invited to contribute to the elaboration and supervision of all types of political projects.
 To be eligible, they must inform the party of their availability and area of expertise through the on-line platform.

-I.****By signing up as volunteers and depending on the academic background, members are able to exercise functions in the Scientific Committee (SC), Economic Committee (EC), Legal Committee (LC) as well as in and the body responsible for their coordination, the Scientific-economic and Legal Coordination (SELC) which have structures at all levels but national (local, regional and inter-regional).
+I.By signing up as volunteers and depending on the academic background, members are able to exercise functions in the Scientific Committee (SC), Economic Committee (EC), Legal Committee (LC) as well as in and the body responsible for their coordination, the Scientific-economic and Legal Coordination (SELC) which have structures at all levels but national (local, regional and inter-regional).

 II.For the academic background to be validated party members need to submit to the on-line platform a digital certificate issued by universities.

-III.****The adjudication, management and supervision of the works are of the responsibility of the SELC and the CDIEs.
+III.The adjudication, management and supervision of the works are of the responsibility of the SELC and the CDIEs.

-IV.****Work offered to the party can be remunerated.
+IV.Work offered to the party can be remunerated.
 Conditions for eligibility, sources of financing and the procedures for the payments are established in Chapter V – Management.

 <p align="center">
 <b>( article 11 )</b><br>